Florida Water Plan

 - Beaches and Coastal Systems – This bureau conducts activities affecting Florida’s beach and coastal systems and sovereign submerged lands.
 Activities include restoring and managing critically eroded beaches, safeguarding beach and dune systems from imprudent development, and determining shoreline conditions and trends.

 - Everglades Restoration – The Office of Ecosystem Projects plays a key role in carrying out the largest environmental restoration project in the world – restoring America’s Everglades.
 The office implements DEP’s policy, programmatic, and regulatory responsibilities under the Everglades Forever Act, the Comprehensive Everglades Restoration Plan, the Northern Everglades and Estuaries Protection Program, and other related efforts.

-Coastal and Aquatic Managed Areas – This office manages 41 aquatic preserves and, in coordination with the National Oceanic and Atmospheric Administration, three National Estuarine Research Reserves and the Florida Keys National Marine Sanctuary.
+Office – This office manages 41 aquatic preserves and, in coordination with the National Oceanic and Atmospheric Administration, three National Estuarine Research Reserves and the Florida Keys National Marine Sanctuary.

 - Mining, Mitigation and Delineation – This program includes coordination of the different entities responsible for dam safety in Florida, as well as protection of water resources during mining and while reclaiming mined lands.